-A hundred years ago, Yangon was one of the leading trade cities of Asia, home to people from across the globe.
-Today in historic downtown Yangon, alongside ancient Buddhist pagodas and monasteries are churches of various denominations, over a dozen mosques, a Hindu Parsi, a Sikh temple, a Jewish synagogue, and the country’s only Armenian church.
-This religious heritage is complemented by the largest collection of late-nineteenth-century and early twentieth century colonial architecture in Southeast Asia.
+A hundred years ago, Yangon was one of the leading trade cities of Asia and home to people from across the globe.
+Today Buddhist pagodas and monasteries stand in its historic downtown alongside over a dozen mosques, churches of various denominations, a Hindu Parsi, a Sikh temple, a Jewish synagogue, and the country’s only Armenian church.
+This religious heritage is complemented by the largest collection of late nineteenth- and early twentieth-century colonial architecture in Southeast Asia.
 Yangon is a spacious, low-rise city enriched by huge trees, placid lakes, and significant parkland areas composed of wide streets and tree-lined boulevards.

 Following Myanmar’s emergence from isolation under military dictatorship and its subsequent foreign investment opportunities, a rush of development now imperils Yangon’s unique landscape.
 Modernizing the city while protecting and promoting its tangible and intangible heritage represents a key challenge.
 Beautiful residential and commercial heritage buildings, deteriorated from long neglect, are being torn down at an alarming rate and replaced with poorly designed structures that fail to integrate within the historic context.
 Invaluable views are also being forfeited to new high-rise developments, and government-owned buildings have fallen into disrepair since the regime moved the administrative capital to Nay Pyi Taw in 2005.

 An international conference builds momentum in the heritage field